opencord/cord/docs/install_ciab.md

 Here is a sample output:
 ![subscriber-service-graph.png](subscriber-service-graph.png)

-_NOTE that the `Service Graph` will need to be detangled.
-You can organize the nodes by dragging them around._
+>NOTE: the `Service Graph` will need to be detangled.
+You can organize the nodes by dragging them around.

 ### Kibana log viewing GUI